ryancairnes/OfficeDocs-o365seccomp/SecurityCompliance/deploy-twitter-connector.md

    ![](media/TCimage31.png)

+8. Do the following tasks:

+   - Select the checkbox to allow the connector app to sign in to Twitter.
-8. Add the OAuth redirect Uri using the following format: \<connectorserviceuri/Views/TwitterOAuth\>, where the value of connectorserviceuri is
+   - Add the OAuth redirect Uri using the following format: **\<connectorserviceuri>/Views/TwitterOAuth**, where the value of *connectorserviceuri* is the Azure app service URL for your organization; for example https://fbconnector.azurewebsites.net.

-   Also update the Callback URLs and then click **Save**.
+   - Update the other callback URLs and then save your settings.

    ![](media/TCimage32.png)